A dental hygienist provides preventative dental services that don’t require the skills of the dentist.

-If after seeing your dentist he or she wants you to make an appointment with the dental hygienist this isn’t because you have bad teeth but it is so preventative treatment can be applied which will help to ensure you keep your teeth for longer.
+If after seeing your dentist he or she wants you to make an appointment with the dental hygienist, don’t panic.
+This isn’t because you have bad teeth but it is so preventative treatment can be applied.
+These preventative treatments which will help to ensure you keep your teeth for longer.
 The sorts of services a dental hygienist provide include:

 - educating patients about what types of food should be eaten or be avoided to ensure better oral health;

 - educating about oral hygiene techniques such as brushing and flossing;

 - applying certain types of preventative treatment to the teeth, such as fluoride treatment and sealants;

 - scaling and polishing teeth;